Madahva/My-learning-area/Notes/Back-end/1) Java/Java Object Oriented.md

+---

+# Java Modifiers

+We divide modifiers into two groups:

+-   **Access Modifiers** - controls the access level
+-   **Non-Access Modifiers** - do not control access level, but provides other functionality

+## Access Modifiers

+In Java, access modifiers are used to set the accessibility (visibility) of classes, interfaces, variables, methods, constructors, data members, and the setter methods.

+**There are four access modifiers keywords in Java and they are:**

+**Default**: declarations are visible only within the package (package private)

+**Private** declarations are visible within the class only

+**Protected** declarations are visible within the package or all subclasses

+**Public** declarations are visible everywhere

+## Non-Access modifiers

+Non-access modifiers provide information about the characteristics of a class, method, or variable to the JVM.

+**There are a total of 7 non-access modifiers introduced.**

+-   Static.
+-   Final.
+-   Abstract.
+-   Synchronized.
+-   transient.
+-   strictfp.
+-   native.

+---
 **Object** − Objects have states and behaviors.
 Example: A dog has states - color, name, breed as well as behavior such as wagging their tail, barking, eating.
 An object is an instance of a class.

 **Class** − A class can be defined as a template/blueprint that describes the behavior/state that the object of its type supports.